iNKORE-NET/UI.WPF.Modern/README.md

 - Want to contribute?
 The team encourages community feedback and contributions.

 - If the project is not working properly, please file a report.
-We welcome any issues submitted on GitHub.
+We welcome any issues and pull requests submitted on GitHub.

 - Sponsor us at https://inkore.net/about/members/notyoojun#sponsor